swc-project/swc/ARCHITECTURE.md

 ### `/atoms`

-Handle string interning for the swc project.
+Handle string interning for the SWC project.
 The crate depends on [string_cache](https://github.com/servo/string-cache) from servo.

 ### `/common`